HappySeaFox/black-scholes/README.md

-# Black-Scholes Pricing Model
+# Black-Scholes Options Pricing Model

-This is the source code of the Black-Scholes pricing model web application, which gives a theoretical estimate of the price of European-style options.
+This is the source code of the Black-Scholes options pricing model web application, which gives a theoretical estimate of the price of European-style options.

 See https://en.wikipedia.org/wiki/Black–Scholes_model